Cycling Mt. Constitution, Orcas Island, Washington

 View of Mount Baker from Mt.
 Constitution Observation Tower.

 Mt.
-Constitution is the highest point in the Orcas Island (largest of the San Juan Islands at the far northwestern tip of the US).
+Constitution is the highest point in the Orcas Island (the largest of the San Juan Islands at the far northwestern tip of the US).
 From the observation tower atop Mt.
 Constitution, visitors have magnificent 360 degree views that include Mount Baker (northeast), the North Cascades Mountain Range (east), and other islands of the San Juan Archipelago (consisting of over 400 islands, 128 of them named) including clockwise from the northwest Waldron, Cypress, Blakely, Decatur, Lopez, Shaw, and San Juan Islands.

 Mt.
 Constitution Observation Tower at the top of the climb.

 The observation tower is accessed from the parking lot at the top of the climb by a short gravel path.
 There is a gift shop and learning center located in the observation tower.